 Jakarta – Around 80 per cent of TNI (armed forces) businesses have no definable assets, in other words they are illegal.
+These undefined types of businesses are those outside of businesses managed by TNI foundations or economic enterprises which have clearly definable assets.

 Jakarta – The head of the Aceh desk at the ministry of politics, legal and security affairs, Police Inspector General Demak Lubis, says that the operation to restore security in Aceh is going well.

 Jakarta – Army chief of staff General Ryamizard Ryacudu has revealed that army businesses, particularly those which are part of foundations “only” generate 30 billion rupiah per year.
 “That’s if [we’re] lucky.
+Perhaps this amount could decline further in the future”, he told Tempo at the army’s headquarters in Jakarta.

 Uba/Ant, Jakarta – Muhammadiyah, Indonesia’s second largest Islamic mass organisations, is moving to establish a new political party.
+Not because of discontent with the National Mandate Party (PAN) – but the longing and enthusiasm of the new generation of Muhammadiyah members to have their own party.

 Jakarta – The Minister of Defense, Juwono Sudarsono, estimates that the integration of the TNI (armed forces) headquarters into the department of defense – in accordance with the mandate of the Law on the TNI – will be implemented in within the next three years.